hds/hegdenu.net/content/posts/understanding-async-await-2.md

 The main future awaits our `Pending` future.

+There's something important to note when a future awaits some sub-future which returns `Poll::Pending`.

-When the future that we `await` returns `Poll::Pending`, then that future **also** returns `Poll::Pending` back to its caller.
+Then the future **also** returns `Poll::Pending` back to its caller.

-In our case that goes back to the async runtime.
+In this case that goes back to the async runtime.

-When the task being polled returns `Poll::Pending` the task goes to sleep.
+When the task being polled returns `Poll::Pending` the task itself goes to sleep.

 (it's tired, let the poor thing rest)